 Life as an undergraduate student was so thrilling to me.
-Every few months the course catalogue would contain dozens of possibilities for the next session of challenging learning, and those classes – successfully accomplished – would unlock dozens of future study opportunities.
+Every few months the course catalog would contain dozens of possibilities for the next session of challenging learning, and those classes – successfully accomplished – would unlock dozens of future study opportunities.
 It was an all-you-can-eat buffet for an intellectual hunger that, for me, was insatiable.
 The only limiters were time and funding.
-Those limiters extended to adulthood, when the course catalogue of life expands logarithmically.
+Those limiters extended to adulthood, when the course catalog of life expands logarithmically.

 It reminds me of the heroic polar explorer Ernest Shackleton, who said…

 I admit the first time I read Shackleton’s words, I thought for a moment he said it would be a shame to not “explore it all” – and I felt immediately affirmed for my restlessness about the limits of a tragically brief human lifespan aboard a magnificent spinning spaceship Earth.

 For a few years after undergrad, I would find myself traveling, living abroad, speaking to strangers, trekking pilgrimages, learning new dances, tasting new cultures and reading old books from faraway libraries.

 Inevitably those limiters of time and funding would reassert themselves and I’d duck back into “the real world” only to feel cloistered or weighed down.

 I continued to take advantage of internet-unlocked opportunities like online courses taught for free by top professors and the grab-bag of how-to videos on YouTube.
 Career path permutations opened and closed opportunities for specification in some fine skills.

 But the road never ceased whispering to my boots, “come walk the Earth” – recalling James Holman, the blind world traveler from the 1800s who said he could “see the world best with [his] feet.”

 A week or three in Peru or Scotland or Norway would loosen the chains on my soul, but the limiters of time and money have always returned to bridle my gains.